Newton City Hall and War Memorial: Description and history

+The original Newton City Hall was and located at 1321 Washington Street where Captain Ryan Park is located today.

-Newton City Hall is located in central Newton, and occupies a large triangular lot bounded on the north by Commonwealth Avenue, on the southwest by Homer Street, and on the east by Walnut Street.
+Current Newton City Hall is located in central Newton, and occupies a large triangular lot bounded on the north by Commonwealth Avenue, on the southwest by Homer Street, and on the east by Walnut Street.
 Walnut Street and Commonwealth Avenue are major roadways providing access to other parts of the city, and Homer Street is a largely residential street that roughly parallels Commonwealth Avenue.
 The Newton Free Library is located across Homer Street to the south.

 The building is a monumental brick Georgian Revival structure, two stories in height, with a central north-south section, flanking wings that project forward (to the east) at either end, and a rear wing extending from the center to the west.
 Classical features are found all across the building, including two-story brick pilasters demarcating parts of the building, corner quoining in stone, and a Greek temple-style portico supported by four Corinthian columns.
 The western portion of the building, which serves as the war memorial, is crowned by an elaborate steeple.

-Newton was incorporated as a city (having previously been a town) in 1873, and adapted its then-existing town hall for use as city hall.
-This building was constructed in 1931, having a dedication of the war memorial on Armistice Day (November 11), 1931, and a dedication of the combined functions on the same day the following year.
+Newton was incorporated as a city (having previously been a town) in 1873, and adapted its then-existing town hall on Washington Street for use as city hall.
+This new building was constructed in 1931, having a dedication of the war memorial on Armistice Day (November 11), 1931, and a dedication of the combined functions on the same day the following year.
 The building was designed by the noted Boston architects Allen and Collens, who had designed many university buildings as well as Second Church in Newton (1916), Lindsey Chapel in Boston (1919) and the Riverside Church in New York City (1928–1930) and who later designed The Cloisters in New York City.
 The triangular parcel was landscaped by the Olmsted Brothers, specifically to soften the large scale of the building.